 The shaft itself offers a bright zinc finish, which looks nice, but generally is not my favorite finish.
 As a plated finish, bright zinc will detract somewhat from the overall feel of the bar.
 Thankfully, as mentioned above, the knurl is deep, which still delivers a very nice feel.
 Zinc will also not fare as well over time as some other finishes when it comes to oxidation resistance.
 If you train in a humid environment, I would encourage you to brush and oil this bar fairly frequently to limit the effects of oxidation.

 The center knurl of the bar, which offers the same pattern as the rest of the bar, has a smooth center ring.
 This is a really nice feature since it helps in lining up for a lift, particularly the squat.
 All of the knurl termination points are very well done.
 They’re tight, clean, and exactly what I’ve come to expect from Vulcan.

-Buffalo bars can be a bit awkward when racking/unracking, especially the first few times you use one.
+Buffalo bars can be a bit awkward when racking/unracking the bar in your squat rack.
 Due to the nature of the bar, the bend will likely sit in the J-cup, which will cause it to turn.
 Depending on how you have your cups set up, they will either turn inside or outside of the rack.
 If you have a drop-in set of cups like you would find on some racks (Hammer Strength, New Vulcan Half Rack, etc…), or if you have mono arms, this shift won’t occur.
 After a few uses, you’ll get the hang of it as it relates to your specific setup.

 What is common across any type of cup is the act of adjusting the bar when racked.
 In either direction, it’s awkward and somewhat difficult.
 If you like to shift a bar side-to-side when setting up for a squat, for example, you may be met with some resistance if the bend gets inside the inner edge of the cup.
 You may also have to deal with the J-cup shift itself as mentioned above.